ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 * [Vesper](http://vesperapp.co/)

 ### Backstory

 When I started writing more heavily late last year, I was writing everything from within the Squarespace editor, using their Text Blocks (Rich text).
 The problem with that is the posting window is beholden to a sufficient and constant internet connection, and if that connection were to break, so would all of my progress since the last save.

 ### Byword

 I knew I needed a way to write without the constant worry of hoping Squarespace wouldn't drop the connection, and I knew I wanted to rid myself of constantly having to remember to save my work.
 So I went back to some of those notes apps I purchased a while ago and started with Byword.
 It seemed to work well enough for me.
 I would write in plain text, and then copy and paste that into a Text Block in Squarespace's post editor.

 ### Learning Markdown, MultiMarkdown

 Things really started heat up for me when I forced myself to use some Markdown syntax.
 The main motivator for using Markdown was that I wanted to start writing with footnotes.
 Before that, a lot of my writing included many [en-/em- dashes](https://en.wikipedia.org/wiki/Dash), and much of my writing was [parenthetical](http://www.steves-digicams.com/knowledge-center/how-tos/filmmaking-tips/screenwriting-how-to-write-parenthetical.html).
-There's nothing completely wrong about that, it just made everything I wrote even more long-winded than it already was.[^2] I kept using Byword during this transition, typing in Markdown in that app, and then simply copy and pasting that into a Markdown Block in Squarespace.
+There's nothing completely wrong about that, it just made everything I wrote even more long-winded than it already was.[^lw] I kept using Byword during this transition, typing in Markdown in that app, and then simply copy and pasting that into a Markdown Block in Squarespace.

 When I was feeling brave enough, I looked up how to implement footnotes using Markdown.
-I had a hard time finding any solid information as to why it wasn't working.[^3] I was so deflated.
+I had a hard time finding any solid information as to why it wasn't working.[^to] I was so deflated.
 Why did footnotes show up in Byword's HTML Preview, but not Squarespace?

 I thought the problem might be Byword's.
 And around that time, Gruber linked to an encouraging [piece](http://blog.desk.pm/df/) from [Desk](http://blog.desk.pm/) regarding Daring Fireball [sponsorships](http://daringfireball.net/feeds/sponsors/2014/11/desk_a_desktop_blogging_app_yo).
 Desk is an app a lot like Byword, but with more features supposedly.
 I thought I would see if I could do with Desk what I had been trying to do with Byword: write footnotes in Markdown.
 Alas, no. It didn't work with Desk either.

 I looked up the [Byword syntax guide](http://bywordapp.com/markdown/guide.html).
 And then:

 **Boom.**

 There it was: the explanation I was looking for.

 Byword uses MultiMarkdown, not *just* standard Markdown.
 So when I would preview things in HTML mode, and footnotes looked great, it was because Byword was able to parse that MultiMarkdown into the correct HTML in their own window.
 Squarespace, on the other hand, does *not* support MultiMarkdown, just standard Markdown.
 So when I would paste the [Multi]Markdown into the Squarespace editor, Squarespace just saw it as standard Markdown, and since standard Markdown doesn't support footnotes, they never worked.

 ### The Solution

 1. Convert [Multi]Markdown written within Byword to HTML and copy it to the clipboard
 2. Create a Code Block within Squarespace's post editor
 3. Paste the previously copied HTML into the Code Block
 4. And that's it!

-<h1><a name="exampleworkflow">Example Workflow</a></h1>
+# Example Workflow

-<h2><a name="gists">Text-Based How-To</a></h2>
+## Text-Based How-To

 1. Here is the **text** for which I would like to add a footnote:
 	<p>*I like turtles.*</p>
 2. And here is the text I want to be the basis of a **footnote**, affixed at the end of the sentence in this case: